RicardoRheeder/requirements-traceability/README.md

 ## Back-end Usage

-Change directory to "backend"
+Change directory to "**backend**"

 `cd backend`

-**Important**: The back-end will not run if you do not have the '.env' file within the 'backend' folder.
+**Important**: The back-end will not run if you do not have the '.env' file within the '**backend**' folder.
 The '.env' file IS NOT pushed to the repository - it contains sensitive config info.
 Instead, it is pinned on the 'back-end' chat on Discord.

 - Download the pinned env file from the back-end chat in Discord.
-- Move the downloaded env to the backend folder.
+- Move the downloaded env to the **backend** folder.
   - (the env file should be in the same directory as the package.json file)
 - Rename the env file to '.env'